Home Page

 ‘Υπεριον

-Hyperion was one of the sons of Gaia (Earth) and Ouranos (the Heavens).
+Hyperion was one of the sons of Ge (Earth) and Ouranos (Heaven).
 He and his five brothers and six sisters were called Titans.
-Ouranos (Uranus) named them Titans because they quickly demonstrated their complete lack of restraint ... the name Titans literally means Stretchers or Strainers ... they stretched and strained the limits of propriety and indulged themselves to the point of self destruction.
-The Titans not only brought about their own demise, they were also responsible for the demotion and mutilation of their father, Ouranos.
+Ouranos named them Titans because they quickly demonstrated their complete lack of restraint ... the name Titans literally means Stretchers or Strainers ... they stretched and strained the limits of propriety and finally brought about their own downfall.

 The Titans

-The day-to-day exploits of the Titans still remain a mystery except for the most notorious Titan of all ...
-Kronos (Cronos).
-Kronos and his sister/wife Rheia (Rhea) became the parents of the generation of Immortals which would become known as The Olympians.
-When Ouranos became too overbearing, Gaia persuaded Kronos to ambush and mutilate him.
+The day-to-day exploits of the Titans still remain a mystery except for the most notorious Titan of all, Kronos.
+He and his sister-wife Rhea became the parents of the generation of Immortals, which would become known as The Olympians.
+When Ouranos became too overbearing, Ge persuaded Kronos to ambush and castrate him.
 For his services to his mother, Kronos was elevated to the role of the most powerful Titan.

 Like his father, Kronos became too overbearing and suffered a humiliating defeat at the hands of one of his sons, Zeus.
 However, Kronos would not surrender his authority without a fight ... he enlisted the help of the other Titans and waged war on Zeus.
 The conflict became known as the War of the Titans and lasted for ten turbulent years ... many parts of the surface of the earth were laid to waist by the violence of the fighting but in the end, Zeus and his allies defeated the Titans and banished them to the Underworld.